 - Schedule your pins.

 A great way to make sure you are pinning on a regular, consistent basis is to use a scheduler.
 Personally, I highly recommend using Tailwind.
-Tailwind helps you to easily set up a schedule with optimized time slots.
-This helps so that you don’t have to manually pin.
+Tailwind helps you to quickly set up a schedule with optimized time slots.
+This helps so that you don’t have to manually pin as much.
 Tailwind allows you to schedule multiple posts for Pinterest and Instagram, months in advance.
-You can even set it up to pin to multiple boards.
-Tailwind allows you to track activity and trends and offers analytics to help you monitor your Instagram and Pinterest followers, brand mentions, likes, repins, boards, etc…
+You can even set it up to pin to numerous boards.
+Tailwind allows you to track activity and trends and offers analytics to help you monitor your Instagram and Pinterest followers, brand mentions, likes, repins, boards, etc.…

 Create Multiple Pins Per Post

-Group Boards can be highly beneficial if used correctly.
+Group Boards can be beneficial if used correctly.
 However, stick to niche-specific group boards.
-You can request to join group boards or you can create your own and invite others to join your group board.
+You can request to join group boards, or you can create your own and invite others to join your group board.
 Niche-specific group boards help you to make connections, grow your followers, and increase your repin numbers.
 However, because of the new changes, it is more important to focus on your own boards, and then you can fill in the gap with your group boards.

 Create a “Best Of” Board